Q&A: Philip Japikse on Hands-On with ASP.NET Core and EF Core

 'I think ASP.NET Core is the biggest game changer in the history of Web development using the Microsoft stack.'

-With 30 years of development experience, Philip Japikse, an international speaker, author and passionate member of the developer community, is slated for several presentations at the upcoming Visual Studio Live! conference in Austin in late April, including a full-day hands-on lab in which developers will create a fully functioning ASP.NET Core 2 and EF Core app in one session.
+With 30 years of development experience, Philip Japikse, an international speaker, author and passionate member of the developer community, is slated for several presentations at the upcoming Visual Studio Live! conference in Boston in June, including a full-day hands-on lab in which developers will create a fully functioning ASP.NET Core 2 and EF Core app in one session.